Tomás de Torquemada: Death

-During his final years, Torquemada's failing health 'ostensibly' caused Pope Alexander VI to appoint four assistant inquisitors in June 1494 to assist Torquemada with the administration of the Inquisition.
-While officially, this papal appointment of assistants appeared to be due to Torquemada's 'failing health,' many historians believe that the numerous complaints reaching the Pope about Torquemada's excessive zeal and cruelty may have been the true cause for this papal appointment of 'assistant inquisitors.'
-With his faith in his mission undiminished, Torquemada retired to the monastery of St. Thomas Aquinas in Ávila in 1494, typically leaving his cell only to attend to the royal family, and again living the more simple life of a monk.
-In 1498, while still holding the office of the Grand Inquisitor, he held his last general assembly, where new rules were formulated to assure the continuation of the Inquisition in Spain.
+On June 23, 1494, Pope Alexander VI appointed Torquemada four assistant inquisitors to assist with the administration of the Inquisition due to his failing health: Martin Ponce de Leon, Don Inigo Manrique, Don Francisco Sánchez de la Fuente, and Don Alonso Suarez de Fuentelsaz.
+While officially, this papal appointment of assistants appeared to be due to Torquemada's "failing health", many historians believe that the numerous complaints reaching the Pope about Torquemada's relentless zeal may have been the true cause for this papal appointment of "assistant inquisitors".
+With his faith in his mission undiminished, but stripped of any real power, Torquemada retired to the monastery of St. Thomas Aquinas in Ávila in 1494, typically leaving the monastery only to attend to the royal family, and once again living the simple life of a friar.
+In 1498, still holding the office of Grand Inquisitor, he held his last general assembly, where new rules were formulated to assure the continuation of the Inquisition in Spain.
 These rules attempted to curb some of the administrative abuses for which complaints had been lodged against the Inquisition.
 After fifteen years as Spain's Grand Inquisitor, Torquemada died in the monastery on 16 September 1498 and was interred there.
-His tomb was robbed in 1832, only two years before the Inquisition was finally disbanded.
+His tomb was ransacked in 1832, only two years before the Inquisition was finally disbanded.
 His bones were allegedly stolen and ritually incinerated in the same manner as an auto-da-fé.